RHInception/re-docs/writing_workers.rst

    communication with the FSM on.
 Messages sent to *any other* destination will be lost in the message exchange.

+   Additionally, this first message will contain a **correlation ID**.
+This information should be recorded by our worker because it is used for logging and communicating back to the FSM.

 **ACK parameters**
    Now that our worker has received its job parameters, the next step is to **acknowledge** receiving the parameters.
 Our worker does